drex44/awesome-react-links/README.md

 This is my first published package in npm so if you have an improvement or suggestion,

-- Mail me the the suggestions
+- Raise an issue and submit on github.
+- Look in the projects in github to get the ideas on ways to contribute.
-- create a pull request! :)
+- Create a pull request! :)